Explore Kubernetes

 Sensitive information in Kubernetes is often kept in secrets that are mounted into the pods at runtime.
 This means that the container images do not need to have the sensitive information stored in them.
 It also helps with deploying to different environments where sensitive information like URLs and credentials for databases changes based on the environment.

-Oracle Backend for Spring Boot and Microservices creates a number of secrets for you so that your applications can securely access the Oracle Autonomous Database instance.
+Oracle Backend for Microservices and AI creates a number of secrets for you so that your applications can securely access the Oracle Autonomous Database instance.
 Review the secrets in the pre-created application namespace using this command.
 Note, the name of the secrets will be different in your environment depending on the application name you gave when deploying the application.

 $ kubectl -n application get secret